-Occasionally, the model number and serial number are placed in different (separate) locations, and will require a bit of looking or investigation to find both.
+Occasionally, the model number and serial number are placed in different (separate) locations and will require a bit of looking or investigation to find both (older Lennox systems commonly did this with a separate small tag for the serial number).
 We cannot feasibly identify precisely where every data tag, serial number, or model number will be located on every unit for every brand.
 If you require assistance locating the data tag or its information provided, PLEASE CONSULT WITH A LOCAL CONTRACTOR or INSPECTOR.

 Many manufacturers are now specifically including the date of manufacture stamp on newer units as part of the data plate information, or will explicitly indicate where in the serial number that the manufacture date is represented.
 Please be sure to look for these indications on the data tag when recording the model and serial numbers...
 It may save you a LOT of time!

 If the data tag is missing, cannot be located, or portions of it are illegible, it typically becomes a "best guess" scenario.
 Sometimes the range of years a particular model was manufactured can be determined through the model number if it is available.
 This requires further research through industry specific publications such as Preston's Reference Guide, Carson-Dunlop Technical Reference Guide, Industry manuals we have accumulated which may no longer be in publication, and/or research through the particular company technical help/customer services or website (if available and if the company still exists).